XR-Studios/xr-studios.github.io/gettingStarted.md

 }
 ```
 You now have functional controls with your Panel UI!
-Last but not least, let's add some of the non-panel components to familiarize ourselves with them.
+Last but not least, let's add some of the non-panel components to familiarize ourselves with them, and add them to our event listeners.

-They need their own event listeners because they don't pass any of the *ofxXRSEvent* objects, so they aren't compatible
-with the onButtonEvent(), etc that we just declared and implemented for our panel's components.
+Since the in-panel buttons are a different class than the free-floating buttons, the argument they pass to the event listener will be different.
+If the `onButtonEvent`'s **targetSimple** variable is a *nullptr*, the `onButtonEvent` was called by an in-panel button.
+Otherwise, if the `onButtonEvent`'s **target** variable is a *nullptr*, the `onButtonEvent` was called by a Large Button.

 ```cpp
 /**